Mount Etna’s fiery fury unleashed: Sicily’s holiday season in chaos

 Italy’s Prime Vacation Time Faces Mount Etna Wrath!

-The volcanic uproar occurs just as Italy gears up for its grand national holiday, Ferragosto, scheduled this week.
+The volcanic uproar occurs just as gears up for its grand national holiday, Ferragosto, scheduled this week.
 Officials urge passengers to reach out to airlines for the latest flight news.
 Catania, blanketed in ash post-eruption, has set strict vehicle rules.
 The mayor curbs motorcycle movement and limits car speeds.

 Sicily travel turmoil: Mount Etna's eruption wreaks havoc on flight schedules